 En español | Fitness trackers come in various shapes, sizes and materials.
 And they’re made for nearly everybody, whether you’re a serial triathlete or a fit wheelchair user.

 Most fitness trackers cost between $50 and $250.
 More expensive models usually include built-in optical heart rate monitors and GPS.
-You can pay as much as $499.99 for the Garmin Forerunner 735XT, which gives pertinent information to triathletes.

 If you’re shopping for a tracker, here are features that experts and users advise looking for:

 It shouldn’t take a lengthy manual to understand how the device works, but instructions should be clear and complete enough to easily set it up and use it daily.

 If you simply want to know how many steps you take, look for an all-day tracker.
 These generally measure steps as well as stairways climbed, duration of the exercise and calories burned.
 If you want to go beyond measuring distance to get details on the speed, pace and stride associated with your steps as well as the path traveled, look for a training tracker.
 These models can provide data tailored to swimmers, golfers, skiers, weight lifters or marathon runners.